Lupa API Documentation

 Parameters:

-: Optional attribute of elements to use for joining instead of the elements themselves.
-This may be nested (e.g. “foo.bar” joinst[i].foo.bar
+t: The table to join.sep: The string to separate table elements with.attribute: Optional attribute of elements to use for joining instead of the elements themselves.
+This may be nested (e.g. “foo.bar” joinst[i].foo.barfor all i).

 Usage: